imjbassi/Data-Analysis-Dashboard/README.md

 ## Sample Data

-SQLite database `data.db` contains sample data for demonstration purposes.
-The data is stored in the `data` table, which has columns `id`, `name`, and `value`.
-The dashboard retrieves and visualizes this data
+SQLite database `data.db` can contain sample data for demonstration purposes.
+The data is stored in the `data` table, which has columns `id`, `name`, and `value` There is a test `data.py` made for the purpose of inputting sample data into `data.db`

 ## License